 - Causation.
 The attorney must prove that the failure to meet the standard of care caused an injury (physical harm, illness, or both).

 - Damages.
-There must be some damages as a result of the dentist’s negligence.
+You must have suffered damages as a result of the dentist’s negligence.
 In other words, the injury or harm the dentist caused must be compensable.
 This means that the damages must be measurable in some way, typically by assigning a dollar amount.
 Damages are typically divided into economic damages and noneconomic damages.

-If your dental malpractice attorney can prove these four elements, you likely have a viable dental malpractice lawsuit.
+If a claimant can prove these four elements, you likely have a viable dental malpractice lawsuit.

 Costs of Bad Dental Work

-Here’s the deal, insurance companies have spent countless dollars to promote the idea that dental malpractice cases are bad for our country and healthcare system.
-These claims are meritless and misleading, albeit money well spent for the insurance companies.
+Here’s the deal, insurance companies have spent countless dollars to promote the idea that dental malpractice cases are bad for our country and healthcare system, and these claims are meritless and misleading.
+Nevertheless, they're money well spent for the insurance companies.
 It’s great marketing for them.

-The truth is that dental malpractice cases act as a check and balance on dentists and their staff.
+The truth is that these cases act as a check and balance on dentists and their staff.
 Without this check and balance, we can all see how patient safety would become an afterthought for dentists.
 As a result, more people would needlessly suffer without dental malpractice claims and lawsuits.

 With the civil law system, our society makes wrongdoers pay with money.
 Money gets their attention, and money changes their behavior.
 Thankfully, dentists are typically required to carry some type of professional insurance coverage.
 Thus, they may not be personally liable for any settlement or verdict against them.
 Regardless, if you have been harmed by your dentist, we recommend you contact a dental malpractice attorney immediately to protect your rights.

-Do You Need to Speak to an Experienced Dental Malpractice Attorney?
+Do You Need to Speak to a Florida Dental Malpractice Attorney?

-If you need a South Carolina dental malpractice lawyer, don’t hesitate to call us at (843) 638-6590.
-We have at least one lawyer licensed in Florida, Georgia, South Carolina, and North Carolina.
+If you need help with a South Carolina dental malpractice matter, don’t hesitate to call us at (843) 638-6590.
+We have a location in Charleston, South Carolina, and we have at least one lawyer licensed in Florida, Georgia, South Carolina, and North Carolina.
 So, if you’ve been injured in these states, we have you covered.
 Please don’t hesitate to reach out to us if you need us.